RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 #### Pay Legal Fees With Stock?

-What happens when lawyers take all or part of their fee in the form of stock in the client’s business, or some other property of uncertain valuation?
+What happens when lawyers take all or part of their fee in the form of stock in the client’s business or some other property of uncertain valuation?

 Model Rule 1.8 does not *normally* apply to fee arrangements; fees are governed by [Model Rule 1.5][aba1.5].
-But look what happens if the lawyer accepts an interest in the client's business or property (not money) as payment of all or part of a fee.
+But if a lawyer accepts
+property or an interest in the client's business as payment for all or part of a fee, the lawyer is both getting paid *and* doing business with the client.

-Now the lawyer must comply with both [Model Rule 1.5][aba1.5] (the fee must be reasonable) and [Model Rule 1.8(a)][aba1.8]
+Because the lawyer takes stock or property in lieu of a fee, the lawyer must comply with both [Model Rule 1.5][aba1.5] (the fee must be reasonable) and [Model Rule 1.8(a)][aba1.8]
 (the terms must be fair and reasonable,